 - Supported Living Program

 In the event that a Direct Care Worker, based on state or local minimum wage laws, is eligible for a minimum wage that exceeds the base wage requirement, the Provider is required to compensate at the higher wage.
-If a Direct Care Worker is eligible for a per diem wage, the Provider must increase the Direct Care Worker’s per diem wage by the percent of HCPF’s reimbursement rate increase.
+If a Direct Care Worker is eligible for a per diem wage, the Provider must increase the Direct Care Worker’s per diem wage by the percentage of the Department of Health Care Policy and Financing (HCPF) reimbursement rate increase.
 HCPF may add additional qualifying services that are applicable to this rule and not listed above.